romz-pl/yumbo/README.md

 - Visualize and export schedules as needed.

 ## Streamlit Community Cloud
-Yumbo is available at Streamlit Community Cloud...
+Yumbo is available on the Streamlit Community Cloud at https://yumbo-ampl.streamlit.app/

 ## Contributing